Senseonics Holdings Inc (SENS) Stock: Analyzing the Market Value - News Heater

 SENS’s Market Performance

-Senseonics Holdings Inc (SENS) has seen a 4.05% rise in stock performance for the week, with a -5.74% decline in the past month and a -34.76% plunge in the past quarter.
-The volatility ratio for the week is 5.34%, and the volatility levels for the past 30 days are at 7.23% for SENS.
-The simple moving average for the past 20 days is 6.36% for SENS’s stock, with a -26.15% simple moving average for the past 200 days.
+Senseonics Holdings Inc (SENS) has seen a 0.71% rise in stock performance for the week, with a 2.00% gain in the past month and a -46.77% plunge in the past quarter.
+The volatility ratio for the week is 7.11%, and the volatility levels for the past 30 days are at 7.21% for SENS.
+The simple moving average for the past 20 days is 2.17% for SENS’s stock, with a -28.73% simple moving average for the past 200 days.

 Analysts’ Opinion of SENS